Today I am sharing one of my own poems, “When Sorrows Come”. Enjoy!

 What do you think?
 Do you have any critiques or tips for the poem?
 What was your favorite part (if you had one)?

 Anne Caitlin is a Christian, a writer, a blogger, and a rebelutionary.
 She loves to wander in worlds of wonder, and write with wonderful words.
-She will also have a book finished within the next year (hurrah!).
+She is currently finishing her main WIP.

 View all posts by Anne B. Caitlin